oscarcheng105/oscarcheng105/README.md

 * Data upload and connection to Baidu Cloud.

 Content not in the repo:
-* Working script using BeautifulSoup and Selenium.
+* Working script webscraping script using BeautifulSoup and Selenium.
 * Docker file used to package the system into containers.